rewdy/node-credstasher/README.md

 1. Set up AWS credentials (AWS CLI, environment variables, or IAM roles)
 2. Create a KMS key or use an existing one
-3. Optionally create a DynamoDB table (the library can create it automatically)
+3. Optionally create a DynamoDB table (the library _can_ create it for you, but it's better if you set up before)

-There are commands to help with some of these things, but I would recommend having this stuff set up before you use.

 ## CLI Usage